Gigabyte GeForce RTX 5060 Ti Gaming OC 16GB

 Main Differences

-• RGB lighting is available on Gigabyte GeForce RTX 5060 Ti Gaming OC 16GB but not present on Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.
+• RGB lighting is present on the Gigabyte GeForce RTX 5060 Ti Gaming OC 16GB but not available on the Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.

 Specs Comparison